 In April of 2016 CMS implemented the first ever mandatory bundled payment for total hip and knee (THA/TKA) procedures for approximately 800 hospitals in 67 metropolitan statistical areas (MSAs).
 This reimbursement model assigns an expected cost for each THA/TKA episode.
 Providers who keep costs under the bundled amount during the 90-day episode keep the savings, while providers who exceed the anticipated costs will operate at a loss for that episode.

 Since the initial announcement of the mandatory bundled payment program, CMS has expanded bundles to surgical hip/femur fracture (SHFFT), acute myocardial infarction (AMI), and coronary artery bypass graft (CABG).
-The idea behind the bundled payment programs is to incentivise providers to collaborate together to reduce the total cost of providing care.
+The idea behind the bundled payment programs is to incentivize providers to collaborate together to reduce the total cost of providing care.
 This is a stark difference from the fee-for-service model providers are used to operating under.
-While there have been delays in the implementation of the mandatory programs, one thing has become clear, the concept of providing higher quality care at a lower overall cost isn’t going way.
+While there have been delays in the implementation of the mandatory programs, one thing has become clear, the concept of providing higher quality care at a lower overall cost isn’t going away.

 In the countless conversations I’ve had with providers over the last 12 months, I’ve picked up on what progressive and proactive providers are doing to position themselves for the future of bundled payments.
 Providers who are looking to maximize incentives are taking the following steps: building teams and networks, implementing new processes, and adopting technology.